Identification- and many moment-robust inference via invariant moment conditions: Simulation results

-Figure \ref{fig:IVQR size quantile} shows the size of the fixed-$k$ AR, MI AR and the test by \citet{chernozhukov2009finite} for $k=10$ and $k=30$ against the chosen quantile.
+The left panels of Figure \ref{fig:IVQR size quantile} show the size of the fixed-$k$ AR, MI AR and the test by \citet{chernozhukov2009finite} for $k=10$ and $k=30$ against the chosen quantile.
 The MI AR test appears relatively robust to small deviations from the invariance assumption.
-For the case $k=10$, overrejection occurs from $\tau=0.6$ onward, but decreases to the nominal size for more extreme quantiles.
-For $k=30$, the test size increases to 0.08 for $\tau=0.9$.
-Again, the fixed-$k$ AR is conservative due to the many instruments, while the test by \citet{chernozhukov2009finite} attains the nominal size for all quantiles.
+Only for $k=30$ and quantiles higher than $0.8$ there is a sudden increase in the rejection rate, but size distortions stay limited.
+The fixed-$k$ AR is conservative due to the many instruments, while the test by \citet{chernozhukov2009finite} attains the nominal size for all quantiles.

+The right panels of the same figure show the size of the other benchmarks.
+It strikes that, except for the test based on the GMM estimator when $k=10$, all tests are oversized.

 Further results on size and power at $\tau=1/2$ can be found in Appendix~\ref{sapp:medianIV} showing that the MI AR test offers size and power close to the exact test.